K-D0T/CoachLocator_Capstone/README.md

 # Coach Locator for Cheerleading

 ## Description
 Coach Locator is a web application designed to connect cheerleaders with local coaches.
 It allows users to search for coaches based on location, skills, and other criteria.
-This project is part of the Capstone for [Your Course or Program Name].
+This project is part of the Capstone for XDIS4000.

 ## Features
 - Search for cheerleading coaches by zip code.